nikhil1209ui/spam_classifier/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Acknowledgments
 -
-This project uses Scikit-Learn, XGBoost, Streamlit, and NLTK libraries.
+This project uses Scikit-Learn, ExtraTree Classifier, Streamlit, and NLTK libraries.
 Thanks to the open-source community for providing these tools.